What is International Humanitarian Law?

 Various legal instruments have been put in place to prevent and regulate the proliferation, testing, use, and disarmament of nuclear weapons.
 Canada is a State Party to the 1968 Non-Proliferation Treaty (NPT), which aims to restrict the production of nuclear warheads by promoting nuclear non-proliferation and disarmament.
 Requirements of both “non-nuclear states” and “nuclear states” are outlined within the Treaty.

-In 2011, the International Red Cross and Red Crescent Movement expressed its deep concern about nuclear weapons, in particular, due to:
+In 2011, the International Red Cross and Red Crescent Movement expressed its deep concern about nuclear weapons, particularly, due to:

 • the destructive power of nuclear weapons;